The Nature of Ideologies ("Hermitericum's" First Article)

 Any ideology or religion that wants to gain influence and sympathy, will see it appropriate to put into its components some way to salvation.
 It will lecture an audience of believers that only if they do so and so will they truly be free from the injustices and corruptions of the world.

 (2023 note: the function of an ideology is to answer an issue or issues people may have.
-Whether or not the answer matters, depends on its ability to be dishonest.
-If the answer is not false, then it can fail its own supporters)
+Whether or not the answer matters, depends on its ability to be honest.
+If the answer is false, then it can fail its own supporters)

 (Another 23' note: Philosophy might be irrelevant to many because it can disrupt ideologies.
 The stories we tell ourselves about reality.)